-But this east Midlands’ city offers a lot more for the longer-term too, including a strong economy, diverse and interesting leisure pursuits, major redevelopment and – as Britain’s first European Sustainable City – plenty of green spaces too.
-All good news if you are planning to buy a home there.
+The East Midlands city has plenty to offer, including a strong economy, diverse and interesting leisure pursuits, major redevelopment and – as Britain’s first European Sustainable City – plenty of green spaces too.
+All good news if you are planning to buy a home in Leicester.

 What to expect living in Leicester

 Sitting right in the centre of England, Leicester is a vibrant hub of culture, heritage and modernity, offering easy access to the rest of the country.

 But while its transport links make it prime commuter territory, Leicester is also a popular place to work as well as live – and ranked highly in Totally Money’s Best Places in the UK to Make a Living survey.